-For an in-depth explanation on how to download our Microsoft Word Add-in, please watch our video here.
+For an in-depth explanation on how to download our Microsoft Word Add-in, please read our article here.

 Creating the Template